 Homework or reading time

 During this time, the kids settle down and work with their volunteer mentors to achieve their homework goals.
-This might mean finishing their assignment within their time at the Writers’ Exchange or it might mean understanding their homework well enough to be able to finish it at home.
 Once homework is done, or if they weren’t assigned any, the kids quietly read with a mentor.

 Every week, we work on a new, fun creative writing project, or expand on the project we’ve been working on all term.
 Examples of one-week projects include incorporating items from a scavenger hunt into crazy stories; making and writing about yummy treats; and bringing mini-pumpkins to life by crafting costumes for them, and making up names, problems and fears for each pumpkin character.
 Term-long projects include writing, creating costumes and sets for, and starring in green-screen dramas; creating a book using just a typewriter; and producing an online magazine.